Jimbōchō Station

 Jimbocho Station (神保町駅, Jinbōchō-eki) is a subway station located at the Jimbōchō intersection of the Hakusan and Yasukuni streets in Chiyoda, Tokyo, Japan.
 The station is operated jointly by Tokyo Metro and Tokyo Metropolitan Bureau of Transportation (Toei).

+Because it is the nearest station to Senshu University, it has the secondary name Shenshu daigaku-mae.

 Lines

 Jimbocho Station is served by the following three subway lines.